 The file size on Windows 10/8/7/XP is 69,632 bytes.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 9C691A33-7DDA-4C2F-BE4C-C176083F35CF.
-The file is a file without information about the developer of this file.
-The software starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+IDs used by this BHO include 9C691A33-7DDA-4C2F-BE4C-C176083F35CF.
+The file is a file with no information about its developer.
+The software starts when Windows starts (see Registry key: MACHINE\Run).
 The file is not a Windows system file.
 The program is not visible.
 It is located in the Windows folder, but it is not a Windows core file.
-Bridge.dll is able to monitor Internet browsers.
+Bridge.dll is able to monitor web browsers.
 The service has no detailed description.
-Therefore the technical security rating is 79% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 84% dangerous; however you should also read the user reviews.